- Written by Dr.Mehmet Demircioglu

 Reactions that are not always allergy

-Symptoms that make me more cautious
+Symptoms that need more caution

 A severe unexplained reaction should pause routine surgery planning.
 That does not mean a hair transplant is impossible.
 It means the route must be medically clearer before the scalp is numbed.